CyberCondor/Export-AzureADGroupAssignmentFrequencies_To-HTML/README.md

 # Export-AzureADGroupAssignmentFrequencies_To-HTML.ps1
 ### SYNOPSIS
-Groups typically control permissions and sepperation of duties.
+Groups typically control permissions and separation of duties.

 Information produced by this program can help with understanding the state of permission management.